RetroReversing/retroReversing/categories/misc/Books.md

 ## Books First Published in 1999
 This section will cover books related to game development published in the year 1999.

-This year kicked off the **Wordware Game Developer's Library** with the release of **Real Time Strategy Game Programming Using DirectX**.
+This year kicked off the **Wordware Game Developer's Library** with the release of **Real Time Strategy Game Programming Using DirectX** which lasted all the way up to the last book published in the series in 2009.

 Cover | Title | Author | Software | Notes
 ---|---|---|---|---